 The implementation of the project will follow World Bank’s (WB) fiduciary, environmental, and social policies and national requirements.

-The General Directorate of Infrastructure and Urban Transformation Services (GDIUTS) established a Project Management UnitPursuant to Presidential Decree No. 153, dated October 16, 2023, the Urban Transformation Presidency (UTP) was established as an affiliated institution of the MoEUCC reporting to the Minister and took over the resposbilities of the GDIUTS.
+The General Directorate of Infrastructure and Urban Transformation Services (GDIUTS) established a Project Management Unit.
+Pursuant to Presidential Decree No. 153, dated October 16, 2023, the Urban Transformation Presidency (UTP) was established as an affiliated institution of the MoEUCC reporting to the Minister and took over the resposbilities of the GDIUTS.
 The UTP, through the PMU, is responsible for managing the overall implementation of Components 1, 2, 4a, and 5 of the Project.
 The PMU is also mobilizing an implementation support consultancy firm to provide technical support to homeowners interested in applying for the resilient housing sub-loans provided under Component 2 during all stages of the loan application and subsequent housing retrofitting/reconstruction process, especially on technical and legal matters with particular attention paid to lower-income and female-headed households, and to carry out technical verification and inspections during housing retrofitting/reconstruction.

 The UTP’s PMU is looking to hire a lawyer to support the review of project-related documents and provide guidance to the PMU regarding legal aspects, help oversee and manage the implementation support consultancy firm providing legal advice to interested homeowners, report progress to managers, and alert them to legal issues and offer solutions if needed.